-While relationships are complicated, marriage is generally a black and white prospect: you either are or you aren’t.
+While relationships are complicated, marriage is generally a black-and-white proposition: you either are or you aren’t.
 You’re not likely to forget a wedding, however big or small, right?
-The term common-law marriage gets thrown around when it comes to long-term relationships.
-We hear about it in celebrity couples all of the time; couples who have been together for years but never actually married.
-One question that comes up is: does Washington have common-law marriage?
+The term “common-law marriage” gets thrown around when it comes to long-term relationships where there isn’t an actual marriage.
+But a lot of people don’t fully grasp what that means.

 What Is Common-Law Marriage?

 Common-law marriage is a term many people have a vague familiarity with.
-We generally know it means that living with a partner for a certain number of years without actually marrying creates a kind of de facto marriages.
+We generally understand it to mean that living with a partner for a certain number of years without actually marrying creates a kind of de facto marriage.
 It’s essentially marriage by default.

 Does Washington Have Common-Law Marriage?